pmqtt/pmq/README.md

 # PMQ: MQTT Message Broker and Message bus

-PMQ will be a high-performance, distributed MQTT message broker and message bus.
+PMQ will be a high-performance, distributed MQTT broker (aka. message broker ) and message bus.

 PMQ implements the MQTT 3.1, 3.1.1 specifiaction with qualaty of service 1 and shared subscription from MQTT 5